Shadowsith/vim-minify/README.md

 Or put it in your .vim/bundle folder if you are using pathogen or vundle

+## Future planed
+* lined based unminifier
+* optional parameter where vim saves the minified file

 ## Knowing Issues
-Unfortunally the minifier makes on this developmenti state no difference between strings and code in javascript files.
+Unfortunally the minifier makes on this development state no difference between strings and code in javascript files.
 Please be careful if you have keywords, which are used to minifying the code.
 For such code use the line based minifier and minify the rest by your own.

-As alternative you can use the build-in 'minif'

 ## Examples